How to Volunteer

 (Please note that we are unable to accept forms by email)

-By filling in this form you will receive recruitment emails whenever studies are looking for participants.
+After filling in this form you will receive recruitment emails whenever studies are looking for participants.
 Receipt of these recruitment emails places you under no obligation to participate in any of the studies.

 Many studies offer remuneration, or research credits, to their participants.
 In particular, participating in studies at YNiC will count towards the course requirements of 1st and 2nd year students in the Department of Psychology.